 If you aren’t living in Gisborne, find a hill that takes approximately two minutes to run up.

-The Cool Down (CD) is at a low intensity jogging (Level II) for a minimum of ten minutes.
+The Cool Down (CD) is at low-intensity jogging (Level II) for a minimum of ten minutes.

-If you find yourself in Gisborne and want to replicate this session I’d recommend parking at the Balance Street shops and run along to Fox St and up to Russell St for your warm up, turning right off Russell St to get you to the base of Barker’s Hill.
-Do the reverse for your cool down, finish with a coffee or juice at Ballance Street Bistro and Bar.
-As I have family that lives at the base of the hill I had to go away from the hill for my warm up and then prior to doing my cool down I did another hill up to the look out on Wi Pere Street.
+If you find yourself in Gisborne and want to replicate this session I’d recommend parking at the Balance Street shops and running along to Fox St and up to Russell St for your warm-up, turning right off Russell St to get you to the base of Barker’s Hill.
+Do the reverse for your cool down, and finish with a coffee or juice at Ballance Street Bistro and Bar.
+As I have family that lives at the base of the hill I had to go away from the hill for my warm up and then prior to doing my cool down I did another hill up to the lookout on Wi Pere Street.

 Even if you are nowhere near Gisborne you can still replicate this session by using a hill that takes about two minutes to run up it.
 Run up it hard each time, with a gentle jog down for your recovery.